boonebgorges/invite-anyone/readme.txt

 == Changelog ==

+= 1.3.21 =
+* Fix bug that caused admin panel to be added to Network Admin in some incorrect situations.

 = 1.3.20 =
 * Add parameters to filters on outgoing email parts.
 * Improved compatibility with PHP 7.2.